2009 Kunduz airstrike: Reaction

 German public prosecuting authorities investigated the case, but announced on 20 April 2010 that the investigation was concluded and that no criminal proceedings would be initiated against Colonel Klein and Hauptfeldwebel (Master Sergeant) Wilhelm.
 They stressed that, according to their findings, neither the German penal code nor international criminal code had been violated; it was found that Colonel Klein and the soldiers under his command acted reasonably according to the information available to them at the time.
 It was explicitly stressed that later findings about the true situation (namely the presence of civilians) could not make the action illegal in retrospective.

+In the aftermath of the Kunduz airstrike, pressure from the field and demands from NATO allies led to a strong call for action in the German political arena.

 Political consequences in Germany

 On the day of the events, September 4, 2009, the Defence Minister Franz Josef Jung (CDU) defended the attack that was ordered by the German commander Colonel Georg Klein.
 On 8 September, NATO admitted that there had been a number of civilian casualties.
 On September 9, a report was made by the German military police (Feldjäger) in which civilian victims are mentioned, including children.

 Several German officials initially justified the airstrike: including on October 29, the Germany Army's Chief of Staff, General Wolfgang Schneiderhan and on November 6 the newly appointed Defence Minister Karl-Theodor zu Guttenberg (CSU).

 On 26 November, Wolfgang Schneiderhan, and deputy Defence Minister (Verteidigungs-Staatssekretär) Peter Wichert had both resigned over allegations of a cover-up relating to the incident.
 A local commander was recalled to Germany while the public prosecution authorities investigated if international law had been breached; the commander only had one source of intelligence, who could not see the lorries, which was a violation of the rules of engagement designed to minimise civilian casualties in air attack missions.

 On November 27, Franz Josef Jung submitted his resignation as Germany's Minister of Labour and Social Affairs (Bundesarbeitsminister), a position he had accepted after the September federal election, after repeatedly denying civilian deaths in the attack.
 The political parties SPD, Linke and Grüne announced the forming of an investigation committee.

 On December 3, in the German parliament, Guttenberg called the airstrike unjustified.
 On December 9, the German weekly "Der Stern" published that Guttenberg had received a report of the International Red Cross already on November 6 in which civilian casualties were mentioned.

 On December 18, Schneiderhahn was replaced by Volker Wieker.

 In February 2010 German Foreign Minister Guido Westerwelle announced the Afghanistan deployment was being reclassified as an "armed conflict within the parameters of international law", which would allow German soldiers based in Afghanistan to act without the risk of being prosecuted under German law.

 Colonel Georg Klein on the other hand has been promoted and appointed Brigadier General in 2013.